 We have a Future Leaders program where managers hand-pick people in the organization who have shown leadership qualities.
 We then run a 12-week learning program where we walk through different aspects of leadership, such as time management, managing different personalities, coaching and mentoring and applying company finances to your role.
 We also use our video coaching platform to send reinforcement questions and prep work for the next week’s session to program members.
 It’s been hugely successful.

-Download our FREE special report below for more insights!
+Download our FREE special report on sales talent for more insights!